 Main projects and publications

-The Politics of Conditional Grants in Australia, Canada and the United States
+The Politics and Policy of Conditional Grants in Australia, Canada and the United States

 Why Centralisation and Decentralisation in Federations?

-This project measured dynamic de/centralisation across 22 policy and five fiscal categories in six major federations – Australia, Canada, Germany, India, Switzerland, and the United States – since their foundation.
-It aimed to explain why some federations become more centralised over time while others become more decentralised.
-I was lead investigator and project manager for this project, the rest of the team included Professor John Kincaid (co-PI, Lafayette College, USA), Professor Alan Fenna (Curtin University, Australia), Professor André Kaiser (University of Cologne, Germany), Professor André Lecours (University of Ottawa, Canada), Dr Ajay Kumar Singh (Hamdard University, India), Dr Sean Mueller (University of Berne, Switzerland), and Stephan Vogel (University of Cologne, Germany).
-It was funded by the Leverhulme Trust (grant no. IN-2013-044), the Swiss National Science Foundation (grant no. IZK0Z1_155030), and the Forum of Federations.
+This project measures politico-institutional, policy, and fiscal de/centralisation in Argentina, Australia, Brazil, Canada, Germany, India, Mexico, Nigeria, Pakistan, Switzerland, and the United States since the establishment of their respective federal order.
+It aims to explain why some federations have become more centralised over time while others have become more decentralised.
+I co-lead the project together with John Kincaid (Lafayette College, USA).
+The other members of the team are Katharine Adeney (University of Nottingham, UK), Filippo Boni (Open University, UK), Alan Fenna (Curtin University, Australia), André Kaiser (University of Cologne, Germany), Santiago Lacroix Eussler (Ohio State University, USA), André Lecours (University of Ottawa, Canada), Lorena Moscovich (San Andres University, Argentina), Sean Mueller (University of Lausanne, Switzerland), Juan Cruz Olmeda (Colegio de Mexico), Rogerio Schlegel (Federal University of São Paulo, Brazil), Ajay Kumar Singh (Hamdard University, India), Rotimi Suberu (Bennington College, USA) and Stephan Vogel (University of Cologne, Germany).
+It has received funding from the Leverhulme Trust (grant no. IN-2013-044), the Swiss National Science Foundation (grant no. IZK0Z1_155030), the São Paulo Research Foundation (grant no. 2018/00381-8), the James Madison Charitable Trust, and the Forum of Federations.

 Dardanelli, P., J. KincaidA.
 FennaA.
 KaiserA.
 LecoursA.
 K. Singh, S. Mueller and S. Vogel.
 2019.
 Dynamic De/Centralization in Federations: Comparative ConclusionsPublius: The Journal of Federalism 49/1: 194-219.